sourcegraph/openctx/provider/linear-issues/README.md

-# Linear context provider for OpenCtx
+# Linear Issues context provider for OpenCtx

-This is a context provider for [OpenCtx](https://openctx.org) that brings Linear context to code AI and editors.
+This is a context provider for [OpenCtx](https://openctx.org) that brings Linear Issues context to code AI and editors.
 Only items, not annotations, are supported.

 **Status:** Experimental